Tweed Roosevelt

+Tweed Roosevelt (/ˈroʊzəvɛlt/ ROH-zə-velt; born February 28, 1942) commonly referred by his initials T.R. is an American businessman, family historian, lecturer and prominent member of the Roosevelt family.
+He is the son of Archibald Bulloch Roosevelt Jr., grandson of Archibald Roosevelt and great-grandson of President Theodore Roosevelt.

-Tweed Roosevelt (born February 28, 1942) is the great-grandson of President Theodore Roosevelt via Roosevelt's son Archibald Bulloch Roosevelt, and his son Archibald (Jr).
-He is Chairman of Roosevelt China Investments, a Boston firm.
-He occasionally lectures and writes on the topic of his great-grandfather.
-He is the President of the Board of Trustees of the Theodore Roosevelt Association.
+Roosevelt is the chairman of Roosevelt China Investments, a private investment firm, based in Boston and Shanghai.
+He is the president of the board of trustees for the Theodore Roosevelt Association, and the chairman of the Theodore Roosevelt Institute at Long Island University.
+He is the co-founder and president of the Society of Presidential Descendants.

-Childhood and education
+Early life and education

-Roosevelt was born in Berkeley, California.
-He is the son of the career CIA officer and banker Archibald Bulloch Roosevelt, Jr. (1918-1990) and his first wife, Katherine Winthrop ("K.W." or "Kay") Tweed.
+Roosevelt was born February 28, 1942, in Berkeley, California, to Archibald Bulloch Roosevelt Jr. and his first wife Katherine Winthrop (née Tweed; 1920-2009).
 His paternal grandfather was Archibald Roosevelt, Sr., the third son of Theodore Roosevelt.
 His maternal grandfather was Harrison Tweed, the grandson of William M. Evarts.

 Roosevelt acquired an interest in natural history at the Millbrook School in Millbrook, New York, and then went on to Harvard where he studied social anthropology and graduated in 1964 with an AB in Anthropology and Social Relations.
 During his freshman year at Harvard, Roosevelt was involved as a driver in an accident that sent two sophomores to the hospital.
-During the late 1960s, he became active in the movement against the Vietnam war and participated in the 1967 march on the Pentagon.
-Two years later, he was one of thousands at the Woodstock Festival.
-Roosevelt was mentioned, by name, in an essay on Time Magazine's 1967 Man of the Year in which he responded to the question on why he was involved as a VISTA volunteer in Harlem, New York with a single word, "individualism".
 In 1976, Roosevelt earned an MBA in Finance/Banking at Columbia University.

-Early career
+Career

-From 1967 to 1974, Roosevelt worked in a number of capacities.
-He was a special assistant to the Administrator of the largest New York City government agency.
+In his early career, Roosevelt held several positions from 1967 to 1974.
+Most notably he was a special assistant to the Administrator of the largest New York City government agency.
 He worked as staff administrator and treasurer of a non-partisan commission studying the selection process of U.S. presidential nominees.
-He also worked as a VISTA volunteer involved in community action and anti-drug programs in the slums of New York City, and spent some time in the employ of the United States Forest Service at the Carson National Forest in Taos, New Mexico.
+Roosevelt also worked as a VISTA volunteer involved in community action and anti-drug programs in the slums of New York City, and spent some time in the employ of the United States Forest Service at the Carson National Forest in Taos, New Mexico.